Sydney-YY/Restaurant-Management-System/README.md

 ### Aims:

-The aim of this group project is to enable students to consolidate their knowledge in the fundamental principles of Software Engineering and apply the theoretical concepts to a “hands-on” software engineering problem.
+The aim of this  project is to enable students to consolidate their knowledge in the fundamental principles of Software Engineering and apply the theoretical concepts to a “hands-on” software engineering problem.
 The project will enable students to:

 -   Develop problem-solving skills to solve ‘real-world’ software engineering problems; analyse the problem domain, design and develop a solution to the problem